avatao/avatao-blog/_posts/2016-7-14-How-SpamAndHex-became-top-hacker-team.md

 ---
 layout: post
-title: How SpamAndHex became a top hacker team in the world
+title: How !SpamAndHex became a top hacker team in the world
 author: mark
 ---